 One of the great things about running a photo voting contest is that by selecting a winner based on who has the most votes you will encourage particpants to share their submissions with friends and followers to accrue votes and improve their chances of winning.
 This will help you get more eyes on your Gallery and share your engaging UGC with a wider audience.

-Users can share individual gallery items by simply clicking on the share icon in the bottom left corner of each items.
+Users can share individual gallery items by simply clicking on the share icon in the bottom left corner of each item.
 Users will then be presented with the option to share the item via Facebook, Twitter, Pinterest, Tumblr, Email or copy a link to share however they wish.

 Users can also embed individual Gallery items on any page that supports HTML.
 Bloggers and influencers can use this feature to publicize and promote their submissions which can get a lot of new eyes on your campaign.